mnot/I-D/draft-nottingham-http-invalidation.md

 * "uri": a string conveying the URI of the Invalidation Resource ({{resource}})
 * "selectors": an array of strings indicating the selectors ({{selector-types}}) that the Invalidation Resource supports
-* "purge": a boolean indicating whether the Invalidation Resource supports the "purge" member in requests
+* "purge": a boolean indicating whether the Invalidation Resource supports the "purge" member in requests (see {{event-format}})
 * "p95-latency": an integer indicating the number of milliseconds that 95% of invalidation requests should be fully applied to the scope indicated by the description.

 API authentication objects can contain the following members and values: